Michael Sandham: Bandidos

-On 26 November 2005, Sandham visited Toronto to again ask for a "ful charter" for his chapter, only to be vetoed again by Raposo who accused Sandham of not paying his monthly dues..
+On 26 November 2005, Sandham visited Toronto to again ask for a "full charter" for his chapter, only to be vetoed again by Raposo who accused Sandham of not paying his monthly dues.
 It is possible that Paul Sinopoli, the treasurer of the Toronto chapter who served as Raposo's deputy had stolen the money as Sinopoli was often short of money.
-When Sandham handed Raposo his travel receipts totalling $4,000 and accused Raposo to pay his travel expenses, the latter refused which led to more shouting and ill-will.
+When Sandham handed Raposo his travel receipts totalling $4,000 and asked Raposo to pay his travel expenses, the latter refused which led to more shouting and ill-will.

 Despite his own rules about respecting the chain of command, Sandham started to write emails to the Bandidos' "mother chapter" in Houston denouncing Muscedere's leadership and accusing Raposo of embezzlement.
 The American leaders of the Bandidos led by their world president Jeffery Pike were shocked to discover that they had even had a chapter in Winnipeg as Muscedere in a major violation of the Bandido rules had opened the Winnipeg chapter without telling the American leaders.
 On 28 December 2005, the American leadership of the Bandidos, who had grown increasingly unhappy with Muscedere's leadership, expelled him and his followers, charging that they were failing to make money, not paying their monthly membership dues because they did not have the money, and were going about business in a "sloppy" manner, leaving them wide open to prosecution.
-Muscedere and his followers took to calling themselves the "no surrender crew", after an ultra-violent fraction in the Irish Republican Army opposed to the Good Friday Agreement of 1998, because they refused the orders from Houston to surrender their patches, saying they were going to stay on as Bandidos despite the decision by Bandidos world president Jeffery Pike's to expel them.
+Muscedere and his followers took to calling themselves the "no surrender crew", after an ultra-violent faction in the Irish Republican Army opposed to the Good Friday Agreement of 1998, because they refused the orders from Houston to surrender their patches, saying they were going to stay on as Bandidos despite the decision by Bandidos world president Jeffery Pike to expel them.
 Outlaw bikers attach enormous symbolic importance to their patches, which show which club they belong to and what their position is within their club.
 The patches belong to the club, not to the men wearing them, and must be returned at once if a member is expelled or resigns.
 Within the world of outlaw bikers, it is considered extremely offensive for someone to wear the patch of a club that they do not belong to, and violence usually results when someone wears a patch of a club that they are not a member of.